walder/Skynet-IADS/README.md

 # Using Skynet in the mission editor
 Skynet requires MIST.
 A version is provided in this repository or you can download the most current version [here](https://github.com/mrSkortch/MissionScriptingTools).

-# set up an IADS
 It's quite easy to setup an IADS. have a look at the demo missions in the /demo-missions/ folder.

 ## Mission editor
 This tutorial assumes you are familiar on how to set up a SAM site in DCS.
 If not I suggest you watch [this video](https://www.youtube.com/watch?v=YZPh-JNf6Ww) by the Grim Reapers.